yunarch/config-web/README.md

 That’s it!
 Biome will now use the shared config to lint and format your code.
 However:

 - If you prefer not to use Biome as a linter, simply remove the `"linter"` section.
 Linting is disabled by default unless explicitly enabled.
-- If you prefer to use Biome only as a linter, disable the formatter `"formatter": { "enabled": false }`.
+- If you prefer to use Biome only as a linter, disable the formatter by: `"formatter": { "enabled": false }`.

 > [!TIP]
 > Enable [vcs.useIgnoreFile](https://biomejs.dev/guides/integrate-in-vcs/#use-the-ignore-file), to allow Biome to ignore all the files and directories listed in your VCS ignore file.